gasacchi/gsclinux/README.md

 # GSCLinux
-Void linux based distribution with some added features
+Void linux based distribution with some additional features

 ## Story
 I just want to learn linux and how it works, the best way to learn something is to build from scratch (just my humble opinion).
 I migrate to linux from windows since